aregtech/areg-sdk/docs/DEVELOP.md

 </Method>
 ```

 In this example the 2 different requests `SomeRequest2` and `SomeRequest3` are linked the response `SomeResponse`.
-By default, the requests are blocking, but the call of one request does not block the call of the other.
-For example, if developer calls request `SomeRequest2`, while it is processing and since the calls are asynchronous, the developer can  call another request `SomeRequest3`, which will be as well processing.
-If there are 2 requests are processing and the developer calls response `SomeResponse`, then both requests are unblocked and the service provider can continue to process new calls of the same requests.
-In other words, the response `SomeResponse` unblocks all currently pending linked requests.
+By default, while requests are processing they are blocked and in busy state.
+If 2 requests are linked with the same response and while one request is busy, it is not blocking the call of other requests linked with the same response.
+As soon as the response is called, it unblocks all linked requests.
+For example, if developer calls request `SomeRequest2`, while it is processing (i.e. it is in busy state) the developer can  call request `SomeRequest3` and it will be processed.
+When developer calls response `SomeResponse3`, it unblocks both requests `SomeRequest2` and `SomeRequest3`.
+In other words, the response `SomeResponse` unblocks all linked busy requests.
 In the generated C++ code, the request `SomeRequest2` has semantic `void requestSomeRequest2(int param1, const NESample::SomeStruct & param2, NESample::SomeEnum param3 = NESample::SomeEnum::Nothing)`, the request `SomeRequest3` has semantic `void requestSomeRequest3(const NEMemory::uAlign & param)` and the response is `void responseSomeResponse(bool succeeded)`.

 *An example to demonstrate request with no response:*
 ```xml